 Why Error “Windows cannot be installed to this disk.
 The selected disk is of GPT style” Occurs

-This error occurs when you try to install windows on a system having mismatching boot mode and partition style of your hard disk or SSD.
-Windows installation depends on the boot process of the motherboard and partition style of the hard disk.
+This error occurs when you try to install Windows on a system having mismatching boot mode and partition style of your hard disk or SSD.
+Windows installation depends on the boot process of the motherboard and the partition style of the hard disk.

 There are two different types of motherboard firmware, BIOS and UEFI.

-And the boot processes used by these firmware are –
+And the boot processes used by this firmware are –

-- Legacy boot (Legacy BIOS)- The boot process used by “BIOS” firmware of motherboard.
+- Legacy boot (Legacy BIOS)- The boot process used by the “BIOS” firmware of the motherboard.

 - UEFI – The boot process used by “UEFI” firmware.

-Before we dig into the error and fix, you need to understand some basics about BIOS, UEFI, MBR, and GPT.
-Once you have an idea of how the system works then you can easily fix any error related to boot process and hard disk partition style.
+Before we dig into the error and fix it, you need to understand some basics about BIOS, UEFI, MBR, and GPT.
+Once you have an idea of how the system works then, you can easily fix any error related to the boot process and hard disk partition style.

 What Is BIOS

-BIOS – Stands for Basic Input/Output System, it is a firmware embedded in the chip of motherboard.
+BIOS – Stands for Basic Input/Output System; it is firmware embedded in the motherboard’s chip.
 BIOS is a pre-installed firmware on the computer’s motherboard.

-You can not change this firmware and it is a non-volatile memory that does not disappear when your computer turns off.
-When you turn ON your computer BIOS loads the first and initialize the computer hardware to make sure they are working properly.
+You can not change this firmware, and it is a non-volatile memory that does not disappear when your computer turns off.
+When you turn it ON, your computer BIOS loads the first and initializes the computer hardware to ensure they are working correctly.

-BIOS is older firmware running from decades which employs only 1 MB of space and must run in 16-bit processor mode.
-If you have more hardware connected to your computer it will take time to initialize them.
+BIOS is older firmware running for decades which employs only 1 MB of space and must run in 16-bit processor mode.
+If you have more hardware connected to your computer, it will take time to initialize them.

 Hence, the BIOS-based system tends to be slower while booting up or when shutting off.